prisconapoli/prisconapoli.github.com/_posts/2014-04-01-Unsigned-and-Value-preserving-rules-in-C-Language.md

 {% endhighlight %}

-The following program will print a different message under ANSI and pre-ANSI compilers:
+Depending on whether you compile the following program under **K&R** or **ANSI C**, the expression inside the *if statement *will be evaluated differently:

 {% highlight cpp linenos %}
 main() {
 if ( -1 < (unsigned char) 1 )	printf("-1 is less than (unsigned char) 1: ANSI semantics ");else
-	printf("-1 NOT less than (unsigned char) 1: K&Rsemantics "); }
+	printf("-1 NOT less than (unsigned char) 1: K&R semantics ");
+}
 {% endhighlight %}

-Depending on whether you compile it under **K&R** or **ANSI C**, the expression will be evaluated differently.
 The *unsigned preserving approach* (K&R C) force a negative result to lose its sign.
 This means that -1 which has **0xFF** as binary represantation, is evaluated as an unsigneed value: **255**!
+Using the *value preserving approach* (**ANSI C**) the code above prints the rigth result.

+You should always remember this two rules and try to minimize the use of unsigned types in yours programs.
+Specifically, don't use an **unsigned** type to represent a quantity just because it will never be negative.
+Is better to use a **signed** type like **int** to avoid undesiderable promotion, and reserve the use of unsigned types only for bitfields and binary masks.

+Finally, to avoid surprise in signed and unsigned type mixing, remember to use C style *cast* or **static_cast** in C++ programs to make all the operands signed or unsigned.

 See you for the next post.

 PS.
-If someone of you is curious to know more about the first question *why I didn't find the warning on my sandbox*, well... the reason was due a different level of optimization specified for the build and the local sandbox.
-Using the value preserving approach (ANSI C), the code above prints the rigth result.
+If someone of you is curious to know more about the first question *why I didn't find the warning on my sandbox*, well... the reason was due a different level of optimization specified for the build and my local sandbox.
+But I will talk about this in another post…

 ##Further Information